ans-group/docs.ukfast.co.uk/source/ecommercestacks/magento/magento2/varnish/varnish.md

 The Varnish service needs to be reloaded in order for this to take effect.

 ### Too many restarts
-Avoid the 'too many restarts' error by adding this configuration option to vcl_recv:
+Avoid the 'too many restarts' error by adding this configuration option to `vcl_recv`:

 ```vcl
 if (req.restarts > 0) {